 Scenarios Where Expensive Multicore Processor Fails to Be Beneficial

-So if you’re using your computer mostly for applications where single-threaded performance matters more such as games that super expensive 18 core CPU, you might actually yield you a worse experience than something cheaper.
-And if you go with a really high core count CPU you there’s another wrinkle with how processors with that many cores access the system memory.
+So if you’re using your computer mostly for applications where single-threaded performance matters more, such as games that have super expensive 18 core CPU, you might actually yield a worse experience than something cheaper.
+And if you go with a really high core count CPU, there’s another wrinkle with how processors with that many cores access the system memory.

 You see, in some cases, these larger CPUs need to have their core split into two groups or nodes of cores, with each group getting its own memory controller and a segment of the physical memory in a scheme called non-uniform memory access or NUMA.